tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 If time remains, ask students to consider how they want to use interactive plotting technologies and Panel dashboards in the future.
 Have volunteers communicate their aspirations.

 Congratulate students again, and end class by encouraging students to reach out with any questions and to attend office hours.

+### 17. Instructor Do: Structured Review (35 mins)

+**Note:** If you are teaching this Lesson on a weeknight, please save this 35 minute review for the next Saturday class.

+Please use the entire time to review questions with the students before officially ending class.

+Suggested Format:

+* Ask students for specific activities to revisit.

+* Revisit key activities for the homework.

+* Allow students to start the homework with extra TA support.

+Take your time on these questions!
+This is a great time to reinforce concepts and address misunderstandings

 ### End Class